 GeneCards Summary for PIGK Gene

 PIGK (Phosphatidylinositol Glycan Anchor Biosynthesis Class K) is a Protein Coding gene.
-Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins and Metabolism of proteins.
-GO annotations related to this gene include cysteine-type endopeptidase activity and GPI anchor binding.
+Among its related pathways are Metabolism of proteins and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and GPI anchor binding.
 An important paralog of this gene is LGMN.

 UniProtKB/Swiss-Prot for PIGK Gene

 Mediates GPI anchoring in the endoplasmic reticulum, by replacing a proteins C-terminal GPI attachment signal peptide with a pre-assembled GPI.
 During this transamidation reaction, the GPI transamidase forms a carbonyl intermediate with the substrate protein.